-Examinations will take place in April and May 2021 and again in August 2021.
+Examinations will take place in April and May 2022 and again in August 2022.
 The exams will be held online.
-Examination notifications will be issued approximately two weeks before the examinations.
+Timetables are available to view on Blackboard.

 Course Materials

 Comprehensive Course Materials

 - Bespoke manuals for each module written and edited by leading tax specialists incorporating each module's learning objectives and learning outcomes in each chapter, as well as tasks to test understanding of the material covered and directions for further reading. - Relevant tax legislation for each Part. - Past papers, with model solutions which have been updated and/or annotated to reflect subsequent Finance Acts with examiners' reports. - Access to Student TaxFind, a comprehensive online tax research database provided to students which contains a wealth of information including all student manuals and legislation titles and additional reference materials, including Irish Tax Review. - Professional Skills materials. - TaxFax, the Irish Tax Institute's weekly information service on the latest tax news, tax cases, tax publications, Irish Tax Institute representations, Revenue legislation and forthcoming tax deadlines.